 Real estate consists of land and buildings.
 Regardless of country, buildings have a limited lifespan and depreciate over time (unless the building has value specifically because of how old it is).
 The Colosseum of Rome or Kiyomizudera (a famous temple in Kyoto) probably haven’t lost value over the millennia.
 However, in all countries, most buildings have limited lifespans.
 In the US, the average age of a house at demolition is 66.6 years, 80.6 for the UK.
 Japanese houses are infamous for their estimated lifespans of 27~30 years (or 40~50 years for concrete buildings), but… …keep in mind that these statistics are largely referencing the 1950s~1970s postwar era, when construction standards were lower.
 The Waseda University Faculty of Science and Engineering estimates the lifespan of the average Japanese house at 64 years, nowadays.
 Therefore, for recently-built buildings, lifespans are similar across the three developed nations.

 Do Japanese buildings depreciate, then?
 Sure, on average, they do.
 However, the idea that “Japanese buildings depreciate while American and British buildings appreciate” is false.
 One of the reasons for this misconception is that in Japan, Japanese houses and buildings are separate.
 For example, for tax purposes, they are two different entities.
-In the US and the UK, land and buildings are together; there is no visible separation.
+In comparison, in the UK, land and buildings are together; there is no visible separation.
 This masks the decrease in value of the building itself with the increasing value of the land.
 This is a commonly misunderstood fact, and key component to Japanese real estate investment.

 What About Japanese Land?